Alpha Online Children

 Books to Read

 Bed wetting is a common symptom of food problems in younger children.
 Other more serious problems of the urinary tract may also accompany food allergy.
-Children with lower urinary tract symptoms, especially urgency and frequency of urination with or without burning on urination may be excreting irritative metabolites of food chemicals or mediator metabolites from systemic food allergic responses.
+Children with lower urinary tract symptoms, especially urgency and frequency of urination with or without burning on urination may be excreting irritating metabolites of food chemicals or mediator metabolites from systemic food allergic responses.

 Diet revision therapy should be considered when symptoms suggestive of cystitis or urethritis are recurrent and not explained by laboratory documented infections.
 In girls, recurrent vaginal irritation or burning on urination (vaginitis, urethritis) may have an allergic basis.
 The mucosal surfaces of the bladder and vagina should be thought of as similar to the nose, throat, and gastrointestinal mucosa, with similar allergic reactions to food allergens, circulating in the blood stream.
 If milk, wheat, and egg allergy can cause rhinitis, they can also result in vaginitis, urethritis, and cystitis.